-Options for the Element The Element Browser can be used to view and edit most of the aspects of an
+Options for the Element tab of the Browser window The 'Element' tab of the Browser window can be used to view and edit most of the aspects of an element.

-Browser element.
 For example, Relationships can be viewed and deleted, Attributes and Operations, Constraints, Project Management and Maintenance items and more can be viewed and new ones created.
-Having the window open while viewing elements in the Project Browser will give a simple overview of which aspects of the element have been detailed, without the need to expand the + indicator to view the details.
+Switching to the 'Element' tab while viewing elements in the 'Project' tab of the window will give a simple overview of which aspects of the element have been detailed, without the need to expand the + indicator to view the details.

-New items can be added to the element and existing ones deleted directly from the Element Browser window from the context menu.
+New items can be added to the element and existing ones deleted directly from the 'Element' tab, from the context menu.

-Learn more about the Element Browser Element Browser
+Learn more about the Element tab of the Browser window